minglibio/Script/README.md

 # Script
-The script used in my research
+Some scripts used in my research

 @Author: Ming Li